boazbk/tcs/index.md

 See [this website](http://nandpl.org) for (a very much work in progress) implementation of the NAND\* programming languages that are used in in these notes.

+If you have any comments, suggestions, typo fixes, etc..
+I would be very grateful if you post them as an [issue](https://github.com/boazbk/tcs/issues) or [pull request](https://github.com/boazbk/tcs/pulls) in the [GitHub repository](https://github.com/boazbk/tcs) where I am maintaining the source files for these notes.

 ---
 showindex: false
 showheader: false